 Currently the only pedestrian pathway in DWG is along the west side of Roosevelt Drive from the elementary school to Gardens Park at California Lane.
-There are also pathways in and around Gardens Park and a sidewalk along Arkansas Lane and Bowen road.
-Sidewalks from QT all the way to Kelly Perkins on Pleasant Ridge.
-Enchanted Gardens has sidewalks.
+There are also pathways in and around Gardens Park and a sidewalk along Arkansas Lane and Bowen Road.
+There are sidewalks from QT all the way to Kelly Perkins on Pleasant Ridge.
+Enchanted Gardens, located on Pleasant Ridge, also has sidewalks.